1913 Facts, Fun Trivia and History

 Mary, Helen, Dorothy, Margaret, Ruth, John, William, James, Robert, Joseph

 (1913) Males: 50.3 years, Females: 55.0 years

-The clothing zipper was invented (and become more popular by the 1930s).
+The clothing zipper was invented (and became more popular by the 1930s).

-Established in 1896, Cracker Jacks added small toys in their packages in 1913.
+Established in 1896, Cracker Jacks added small toys to their packages in 1913.

 Alfred Carlton Gilbert’s Erector Sets went on sale.

 Krazy Kat by George Herriman debuted in the New York Evening Journal.

 Camel Cigarettes went on sale for the first time.

 The modern “word-cross” puzzle, created by Arthur Wynne, was published in the New York World newspaper.